ssaring/sportstracker/leafletmap/README.md

 * Updated Kotlin to version 1.9.10
 * Updated Leaflet to version 1.9.3
 * Updated library leaflet-color-markers (GitHub development version)
+* Updated MapLayer definitions
+  * added new OpenTopoMap layer
+  * removed MapBox layer due to API key limitations (can be added manually)
+  * updated URLs (use of HTTPS) and attributions

 LeafletMap 1.0.7:
 * Updated JavaFX / OpenJFX to version 19